junxit/us-congress-bills-110/metadata.md

 - 2007-09-25 — Motion to reconsider laid on the table Agreed to without objection.
 - 2007-09-25 — On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 415 - 0 (Roll no. 897). (text: CR 9/24/2007 H10706-10707)
 - 2007-09-25 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 415 - 0 (Roll no. 897).(text: CR 9/24/2007 H10706-10707)
+- 2007-09-26 — Received in the Senate and referred to the Committee on Health, Education, Labor, and Pensions.